BinaryResearch/BinaryResearch.github.io/_posts/2019-09-17-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.md

 0x104f:	nop
 ```

 This is clearly incorrect.
-Based on this disassembly, there are no syscalls being made, when we know for a fact that they are in the source.
 What happened?
 As it turns out, Capstone is a *linear sweep*-based disassembler (as opposed to *recursive traversal*-based, like radare2)[1][2].
 This means that beginning at
 the start address, it disassembles all bytes as code until the end address, ignoring flow-of-control.
 In the disassembly above, quite a bit of null bytes and
 data are being decoded as instructions.
 We can compensate for this manually somewhat by ignoring the bytes between the `jmp` at offset `0xa` and the `cya` label